igordejanovic/rustemo/docs/src/grammar_language.md

 Each grammar file consists of two parts:

 - derivation/production rules,
-- optional terminal definitions which are written after the keyword `terminals`.
+- terminal definitions which are written after the keyword `terminals`.

 Each derivation/production rule is of the form: